MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-windows.md

   1. Open the **Settings** app > **Accounts** > **Access work or school** > **Connect**.
   2. In **Alternate actions**, select **Join this device to Azure Active Directory**, and enter the information they're asked.

-  When joined, the devices show as organization owned, and show as Azure AD joined in the Endpoint Manager admin center.
+  When joined, the devices show as organization owned.
+In the Endpoint Manager admin center, devices show as Azure AD joined.
 Devices are managed by Intune, regardless of who's signed in.

 - **BYOD or personal devices**: Users turn on the device, step through the out-of-box (OOB) experience, and sign in with their personal account.
 To register the device in Azure AD: